 - At the same time the reduced calories and nutrients will ensure that the levels of your beard-growing hormones (testosterone and DHT) are also going to tank (here’s a study showcasing this), further hurting your mustache quality.

-- The combination of the two factors will hinder your ability to grow a thicker mustache, and while it never completely stops your facial hair growth rate, it will still ensure that your beard growth is patchy.
+- The combination of the two factors will hinder your ability to grow a thicker mustache, and while it never completely stops your facial hair growth rate, it will still ensure that your whiskers come in patchy.

 How to correct this?
 Very easy, just eat a balanced diet with a reasonable amount of calories, and make sure you get all the required vitamins and minerals as well.
 If you want to give your mustache a little extra boost, take a look at our post on the best beard growth foods.